 The Zhabdrung planned to house both monks and civil officials in the dzong, but it was too small, so he built a new dzong lower down in the valley for the civil officials, and this soon become the focus of attention.
 The upper dzong was eventually destroyed by fire in 1771 and the lower dzong was expanded before also suffering a devastating fire in 1866.
 Such setbacks are not unusual in the history of a dzong, and the lower dzong was rebuilt, before suffering damage in two further fires and the deadly earthquake of 1897.

-When he moved the capital to Thimphu in 1962, King Jigme Dorji Wangchuck began a five-year project to renovate and enlarge the dzong.
-The royal architect performed the repairs without touching the utse, Lhakhang Sarpa (New Temple) or any other of its chapels at the centre.
-Other than these structures, the entire dzong was rebuilt in traditional fashion, without nails or architectural plans.
+When King Jigme Dorji Wangchuck moved his capital to Thimphu in 1962, he began a five-year project to renovate and enlarge the dzong.
+The royal architect left the utse (central tower) untouched, along with the imposing chapel and assembly hall in the courtyard, but the rest of the compound was rebuilt in traditional fashion, without nails or architectural plans.
 The dzong once housed the National Assembly and now houses the secretariat, the throne room, and offices of the king and the ministries of home affairs and finance.
 The courtyard to the north of the assembly hall hosts Thimphu's biggest annual bash, the colourful tsechu festivities.

 Northeast of the dzong is an excellent example of a traditional cantilever bridge.
-To the southeast is the unassuming residence of the current king, while across the river you can see the impressive SAARC building, which houses the National Assembly.
+To the southeast is the unassuming residence of the current king, while across the river you can see the impressive, step-roofed National Assembly.
 The small Neykhang Lhakhang, west of the dzong, houses the local protective deities Gyenyen Jagpa Melen and Dorji Daktshen, and is off-limits to visitors.